lxchurbakov/p2p/readme.md

 ### Chat

 Run chat application with `node examples/chat PORT`.
-If you want to test it locally, run several instances of the chat and connect them using `connection IP:PORT` to any other instances, creating a p2p network.
+If you want to test it locally, run several instances of the chat and connect them using `connect IP:PORT` to any other instances, creating a p2p network.
 Send a message simply typing anything in the console.

+### Torrent

+See more about torrent application [here](https://github.com/swensson/swenssonp2p/tree/master/examples/torrent).

 ## Other